- Should you roll or stretch pizza dough?

 The pushing motion is from the middle part to the external area.
 This movement in the dough pushes the gas pockets near the crust.
 And the moment the pizza base is flat enough, you can use your fingers to stretch it even more.

 Contrary to rolling, stretching techniques help pizzas retain their air bubbles at absolutely random spots.
-When you cook the dough, the bubbles start rising, and you are left with a larger and more defined outer crust.
+The bubbles start rising when you cook the dough, leaving you with a larger and more defined outer crust.

 Stretched pizzas, however, are not very uniform, and this same feature adds to its artisan appeal.